bridgesense/duerer-vettlingr-twbt/README.md

 **In the summer of 2023, I was struck with a Strange Mood.**

-This is a tribute to the past, a rare photo of a unique animal that was the last of it's kind.
+This is a tribute to the past, a rare photo of a unique animal that was the last of its kind.
 Back when there wasn't augmented reality or artificial intelligence, a group of dwarfs banded together to bring life to stone.